-In West Virginia, the penalties for a DUI (driving under the influence) conviction depend primarily on the number of prior convictions.
+Driving under the influence (DUI) of alcohol or drugs is a criminal offense in West Virginia.
+The penalties for a DUI conviction depend primarily on the number of prior convictions.
 This article covers the basics of West Virginia's DUI laws (including important definitions) and the consequences for a first, second, and third DUI conviction.

 West Virginia prohibits anyone from driving while being in an "impaired state."
 An impaired state includes anyone:

-The BAC limit is reduced to .04% if the licensee is driving a commercial vehicle and is reduced to .02% for drivers who are under 21 years old.
-However, offenders under the age of 21 (with a BAC of .02% or more but less than .08%) face reduced fines and jail time (as compared to a regular DUI) but will lose their license for 60 days and/or until at least 18 years old.
+The BAC limit is reduced to .04% if the licensee is driving a commercial vehicle and is reduced to .02% for drivers who are younger than 21 years old.
+However, offenders younger than 21 (with a BAC of .02% or more but less than .08%) face reduced fines and jail time as compared to a regular DUI (see below for more information about underage DUIs).
+(W. Va.
+Code §§ 17C-5-2, 17E-1-14 (2025).)

-The ranges of allowable penalties depend, in large part, on how many prior convictions the offender has within the last ten years.
-Convictions that are older than that, aren't counted.
+The ranges of allowable penalties depend, in large part, on how many prior convictions the offender has within the last 10 years.
+Convictions that are older than that aren't counted.

-Additionally, successful completion of the Motor Vehicle Alcohol Test and Lock Program can actually result in a DUI dismissal for those with no prior DUIs.
+Additionally, successful completion of the Motor Vehicle Alcohol and Drug Test and Lock Program can actually result in a DUI dismissal for those with no prior DUIs.
+(W. Va.
+Code § 17C-5-2b (2025).)

 West Virginia's "implied consent" laws require all drivers lawfully arrested for a DUI to submit to a blood or breath test.
-After the arrest, the arresting officer will report the results to the state for license revocation.
+(W. Va.
+Code § 17C-5-4 (2025).)

 If the driver was placed under arrest and refused to submit to the officer's request for a BAC test, the driver's license will be revoked according to the following table.